This article is part of a larger series on How to Do Payroll.

 Employers are allowed to provide these statements digitally; however, they must be able to provide all employees with a printed or handwritten copy at no cost to them if the employee requests one.

 While hours worked and deductions are the only official pay stub requirements in Rhode Island, we still recommend that you include all important payment information as a best practice.
 This is particularly important when you make any cash payments.
 Check out our free pay stub template article for additional guidance.

 Minimum Pay Frequency

 Hourly employees or employees without fixed payments should be paid on a weekly basis.
-There are a few exemptions to this that include:
+A few exemptions to this include: